crypto-org-chain/chain-docs/docs/protocol/technical-glossary.md

 **Transfer address**

 The address for payments/value transfers.
-Different prefixes of the transfer address are used to distinguish between devnet, testnet and mainnet.
+Different prefixes of the transfer address are used to distinguish between _devnet_, _testnet_ and _mainnet_.

 #### U